dehowell/codex-vitae/README.md

 2. Attachment to your house is proportional to energy invested into it.
 If the house is treated as an abstract shell, it will be an encumbrance.
 If tended and considered, it will be a joy and pleasure for your family.
 3. Frugality is a virtue, but it is not a virtue to be stingy when spending money can help you live truer to your values.
 4. It can be powerful to have _high expectations_ for myself, but I must be careful to not apply those same expectations to other people.
 With others, strive to accept their limitations and interests.

+## Appreciations

+Admirable tendencies I see in my friends & family, from which I would love to learn.

+* **Andy:** An insistence on finding what is adequate in a category and refusing to explore further.
+Consider his resistance to the hedonic treadmill with respect to coffee.
+This is satisficing as a mode of resistance to consumerist culture.

 ## Core Curriculum